htmgarcia/ES6/README.md

 `> npm install --save-dev @babel/core @babel/cli @babel/preset-env`

-At this point, package.json was modified on the fly to include the dependencies.
+At this point, package.json was modified on the fly to include the babel dependencies.

 ```
 {